rakabimar/rakabima-portofolio/README.md

-# RakaBima Portfolio - Interactive Desktop Experience
+# Rakabima's Portfolio - Interactive Desktop Experience

 This is a unique portfolio website built with [Next.js](https://nextjs.org) that simulates both Windows and Linux desktop environments in the browser.
 The project showcases skills, projects, and experience through an immersive operating system-like interface.